membrane/api-gateway/distribution/examples/swagger-proxy/README.txt

 1. Open the URL http://localhost:7000/ in your browser
-2. Open another tab in your browser with the URL http://petstore.swagger.io/
-3. The websites on localhost:7000 and petstore.swagger.io should look the same, except that all URLs on the former are rewritten to localhost:7000.
+2. Open another tab in your browser with the URL http://petstore.swagger.io/ The websites on localhost:7000 and petstore.swagger.io should look the same, except that all URLs on the former are rewritten to localhost:7000.
 	You can also navigate on both sites: click on "pet" and explore the REST API.
-4. Run the following calls in the command line, they should yield the same result. curl -X GET --header "Accept: application/json" "http://localhost:7000/v2/pet/8" curl -X GET --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/8"
+3. Run the following calls in the command line, they should yield the same result. curl -X GET --header "Accept: application/json" "http://localhost:7000/v2/pet/8" curl -X GET --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/8"
+4. Try a call that isn't a part of the Swagger specification (we added an 's' to 'pet'), you should get a Bad Request error message from Membrane, since it doesn't accept the call: curl -X GET --header "Accept: application/json" "http://localhost:7000/v2/pets/8"

 HOW IT IS DONE